Nasriganj: Economy

 Today, the main commodities manufactured in Nasriganj are blankets, furniture, and bricks.

-There is a market place named Izhar Market in downtown Nasriganj.
-This is a big market considering population of the village having more than 30 shops.
+Izhar Market in downtown Nasriganj contains than 30 shops.
 This market is a big attraction for people coming from nearby villages.
-Apart from this market, there some more attractions for people nearby.
-There is a big vegetable and food grain market and produces like potatoes, rice and gur are exported from this market.
-Beside this there is mini hydro power station on canal.
-There is one post office, telephone exchange and Nasriganj police station under Dy.S.P.
+Apart from this market, there is a big vegetable and food grain market and produces like potatoes, rice and gur are exported from this market.
 There are more markets in Nasriganj such as Aslam Market.

-The main occupation of people of Nasriganj is fishing.
+The main occupation of people of Nasriganj is trade.